dkvz/node-encryption-experiment/README.md

 Buffer.from(b64Encoded, 'base64').toString()
 ```

+# My padding is completely wrong
+Actually, the npm page for aes-js says to only use 16 bytes long strings to encrypt using CBC.

+So What I think I have to do is:
+* Loop through groups of 16 bytes
+* Pad the last group if needed
+* Put all the blocks together

+# Things to try if decrypting does not work
+* Remove the padding function - the script doesn't error if it's not there - Might not be needed
+* Try other hash algorithms

 # TODO
-- [ ] What happens if I don't pad the text to encrypt?
+- [x] What happens if I don't pad the text to encrypt? -> There's no errors...